TritonDataCenter/rfd/rfd/0001/README.md

 approach, with consideration for the fact that it could be combined with a VXLAN-based load balancer service developed separately at a later date.

-### Not a load balancer, and not for HA
+### Not a load balancer

-It is important to note that an approach built around DNS round-robin can never provide true HA in the face of machine or network failure, nor can it provide true load balancing.
+It is important to note that an approach built around DNS round-robin can never provide "true" HA in the face of machine or network failure (in the sense of requests never failing), nor can it provide true load balancing (since it depends on client behaviour to spread the load out).

-We should be careful in marketing this approach to avoid these terms.
-TCNS is about grouping containers into services and discovering them.
-There is no provision for health checking, nor guarantees around request success or availability.
+That said, many "HA load balancer" solutions are in fact not as HA or as load- balancing as they claim or as users expect them to be.
+In particular, many designs (for performance reasons) depend on the results of periodic health checks whose information can be out of date by the time the packet redirection decision is made.

+As TCNS is designed for service discovery rather than load balancing, and clients connect directly to the service containers once discovery is complete, external health-checking is particularly unreliable.
+If a netsplit occurs that isolates the health checker node from a service container, but does not isolate a client from that container, we will fail to advertise an available container.
+This scenario can also happen the other way around, where we incorrectly advertise a container as running that is not available to the client.

+As a result, we depend only on container self-reporting for health checks.
+Containers can perform self-tests on their own service and report the results to TCNS.
+We can also augment this with data from the control plane of the CNs and the datacentre as a whole, to detect conditions where the container is definitely inaccessible regardless of self-test reporting.

-What we can provide is the ability to map a name to a set of containers, and safely perform "blue-green" upgrades and deal with other kinds of expected, planned maintenance without downtime.
+This design, and the focus on service discovery, still allows users to safely perform "blue-green" upgrades and deal with other kinds of expected, planned maintenance without downtime.
+These are the key features of TCNS.

 ## Proposal